TejasK28/cart-rental/README.md

 # Cart Rental 🛒

-A potential website for cart rentals.
+A website for cart rentals.

 ## Description